eric-waldman/oclare-static/documentation/account-page.md

 ![](https://lh5.googleusercontent.com/LstsAy1Gzvy07lna9xlvvYg2kao1SmO8QMrs2jxYyCEVLr2MLGiKxrgZ6ebp-a0wPfaLAVtD_qrTWhmDGshHS-YyIQNiiiSxeaQykoK-zjgzl7jR1wACHPlbBhr9doYdG1D6JhN8)

-When you’re satisfied with the current values, click apply changes and he changed will be applied to your account.
+When you’re satisfied with the current values, click apply changes and the changes will be applied to your account.

 <!--EndFragment-->